 However, since most of Europe does support the principle that very wealthy people should be able to protect their assets with a pre- or post-nuptial agreement when they marry, in case of a later divorce, England has been at odds with Europe about this.
 Gradually the view of the courts has been that, provided no children are involved, and there are no other contra-indications, there is good reason for saying that marrying couples should indeed be bound by their agreements with regard to their assets.

 More people are now making prenuptial agreements, but their status is still debatable.
-Since ,B>the welfare of children is of paramount importance in divorce cases, the courts normally take the view that they should not allow the parties to a marriage to attempt to divert the law in this respect.
+Since the welfare of children is of paramount importance in divorce cases, the courts normally take the view that they should not allow the parties to a marriage to attempt to divert the law in this respect.
 However, where the welfare of children is not at issue, the courts are relaxing their firm stance.

-Useful Links to Guide You Through Divorce and Child Issues - Advice about the law and procedure and how to get hold of the correct Court Forms if you are doing
+Useful Links to Guide You Through Divorce and Child Issues - Advice about the law and procedure and how to get hold of the correct Court Forms

 - Child Contact and Residence in Divorce Proceedings